Song for Josia: Reception

 The review by Fredrik Wandrup of the Norwegian newspaper Dagbladet awarded the album dice 5.
 Kongsberg Jazzfestival reviewer Tor Dalaker Lund awarded the album Record of the month, March.

 Review

-The saxophone by the leader herself tell us that Shorter and Miles acoustic bands are very much her inspiration.
+Shorter and Miles acoustic bands influenced the saxophonist.
 All the compositions are made by Paulsberg, and the music is always in motion, carefully lifted by the rhythm strong section.

-This is Paulsberg's second album, following up her successful solo debut Waltz For Lilli (2012), just over a year ago.
-Now it is with regards to one of her musical friends in Madagaskar, where she has just presented her music live on the Madajazzkar Festival.
+Song For Josia is Paulsberg's second album, following her solo debut Waltz For Lilli (2012).

 TheJazzBreakfast.com critique Peter Bacon, in his review of Paulsberg's album Song For Josia states: